rocon/espo/README.md

 2. *di/ekde/far*

-The preposition *de* is overloaded in meaning in Esperanto.
+The preposition *de* is overloaded in meaning in Esperanto: it should only be used in the meaning of the preposition 'of' in English.
 To express the movement from a location (commonly expressed as 'from' in English) the preposition *di* should be used.
 To express the starting time of an event (commonly expressed as 'since' in English) the preposition *ekde* should be used.
 To express the agent of something (commonly expressed as 'by'in English) the preposition *far* should be used.
 Example: *la libro (verkita) far la aŭtoro di la urbo ekde unu jaro* (the book (written) by the author from the city since a year).

 3. *separator-hyphen*